ajeetraina/simspace-agentic-platform/README.md

 This is an educational simulation of a real product's UI for demos and workshops.
 It ships no Docker code and talks to no Docker service.

+## Demo

+Here's a tight, proven way to present it — a ~7–10 minute narrative that walks the whole platform through one story ("the same agent, two environments").
+Everything below maps to actual clicks in your live app.

+Before you start (30 sec)

+- Open https://agentic-platform.dockerworkshop.com full-screen, browser zoom ~110–125% so the room can read it.
+- Click Demo data → Reset (bottom-left) so you begin from the clean seeded state (empty Sandboxes, baseline artifact present, no :dhi yet).

+The walkthrough

+1. The hook — sign in (20s)

+▎ "This is a simulation of Docker's Agentic Platform — cloud sandboxing with AI governance.
+Any credentials work."

+Click Sign in → lands on Sandboxes, empty.
+"An agent hasn't done anything yet."

+2. The problem — what an unsupervised agent ships (60s) Go to Artifacts → catalog-service:baseline.

+▎ "An AI agent containerised our Node catalog service on a laptop, unsandboxed.
+It works — but look: node:20, 431 packages, 8 High / 41 Medium CVEs, unsigned, runs as root.
+It fails policy.
+Nobody chose that base image; the agent pattern-matched it."

+Point at the red "policy fail" panel.
+This is your villain.

+3. The governance you put in place (75s)
+- MCP → remotedhi: "We register the DHI MCP server — signed, read-only catalog queries.
+Notice the two mirror-mutator tools are denied."
+- Policies → dhi-readonly: "A Cedar policy enforces exactly that — the agent can read the hardened catalog, not mutate it."